ibm-cloud-docs/secure-enterprise/create-project.md

 1. Go to the [{{site.data.keyword.cloud_notm}} catalog](/catalog).
 1. Select the deployable architecture.
+1. From the catalog listing, you can create a new project or add to an existing one.
 1. Click **Configure and deploy**.
-1. You can create a new project or add to an existing project.
-1. Enter the required details for the deployable architecture.
-1. Click **Add**.

 ### Customizing a deployable architecture in your project
 {: #customize-da-in-project}